French cruiser Cassini: 1903–1917

 The ship was still part of the Northern Squadron in 1903; that year, the unit was kept in commission for six months of the year for training exercises.
 The squadron at that time consisted of the pre-dreadnought battleships Masséna and Bouvet, four coastal defense ships, the armored cruisers Jeanne d'Arc and Marseillaise, the protected cruiser Guichen, and six destroyers.
 On 2 April, Cassini and several other vessels steamed to Cherbourg, where they welcomed a visit from the British King George V aboard his royal yacht Victoria and Albert three days later.
 Cassini remained in the unit through 1905.
 She took part in the fleet maneuvers for 1906, which began on 6 July with the concentration of the Northern and Mediterranean Squadrons in Algiers in French Algeria.
-The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseilles, France, and concluding on 4 August.
+The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseille, France, and concluding on 4 August.
 She was present for the 1907 fleet maneuvers, which again saw the Northern and Mediterranean Squadrons unite for large-scale operations held off the coast of French Morocco and in the western Mediterranean.
 The exercises consisted of two phases and began on 2 July and concluded on 20 July.

 In July 1908, Cassini joined a flotilla of vessels that included the new pre-dreadnought battleship Vérité for a tour of the Baltic Sea and a visit to Russia.
 President Armand Fallières traveled aboard Vérité for the trip, and Cassini formed part of the escort, which also included the armored cruiser Dupetit-Thouars and the destroyers Baliste and Arquebuse.
 The ships cruised north to Dunkirk, where Fallières embarked on Vérité, and then continued on into the Baltic, stopping in Copenhagen, Denmark and Stockholm, Sweden.
 From there, the ships steamed to Reval, where Czar Nicholas II of Russia visited the ships.
 The squadron arrived back in Brest on 6 August.
 Cassini was converted into a minelayer in 1913.
 She had a capacity of 97 naval mines.